 - Research conferences including attendance of national clinical/translational research meetings like American College of Chest Physicians (ACCP), American Thoracic Society (ATS).

-Our program is covered by six core faculty members who provide comprehensive medical ICU (MICU) service and pulmonary outpatient and inpatient/consultative service that provide the fellows with the opportunity to have vast knowledge and skills in managing pulmonary/critical care patients.
+Our program is covered by seven (7) core faculty members who provide comprehensive medical ICU (MICU) service and pulmonary outpatient and inpatient/consultative service that provide the fellows with the opportunity to have vast knowledge and skills in managing pulmonary/critical care patients.
 The MICU has dedicated and knowledgeable critical care nurses and 24-hour a day respiratory therapists that provide effective patient care and necessary support to our training fellows.
 Our facility also has a pulmonary function lab and state of the art bronchoscopy and EBUS from which our fellows have abundant opportunities to learn from.
 In addition, we have simulation laboratory available to argument the fellow’s education.

-- Riyad Basir, MD, Chief of Pulmonary/ICU/Stroke Center
+- Riyad Basir, MD, Chief of Pulmonary/ICU

-- Manmeet Kaur Gujral, MD
+- Manmeet Kaur Gujral, MD, Director of Stroke Center

 - Elie Hatem, MD